Soil Testing in Humboldt, California

 • Riparian Buffers: Planting willows along rivers reduces runoff by 25%, improving water quality.

-• Organic Farming: No-till practices, adopted by 30% of Humboldt’s cannabis growers in 2024, preserve soil structure.
+• Organic Farming: No-till practices, adopted by 30% of Humboldt's cannabis growers, preserve soil structure.

 • Wetland Restoration: Projects like the Arcata Marsh enhance soil health, supporting over 200 bird species.

 Humboldt County is at the forefront of sustainable soil management.
-The Humboldt Regenerative Agriculture Alliance promotes practices like biochar application and cover cropping, which increase yields by 10–15%, according to a 2024 *Urban Ecosystems* study.
-Urban gardens in Eureka and Arcata, with over 50 community plots established in 2024, bolster local food security.
-Continued soil testing and organic management will sustain these efforts, ensuring Humboldt’s soils remain productive and resilient.
+The Humboldt Regenerative Agriculture Alliance promotes practices like biochar application and cover cropping, which increase yields by 10–15%.
+Urban gardens in Eureka and Arcata, with over 50 community plots established recently, bolster local food security.
+Continued soil testing and organic management will sustain these efforts, ensuring Humboldt's soils remain productive and resilient.

 Soil management supplies are available at local garden centers in Humboldt County: